Benford's Law and Continuous Dependent Random Variables: Proof of Theorem : Fixed 1-Dimensional Proportion Decomposition

 \subsubsection{Truncation}

-Instead of considering the entire binomial distribution, for any $\epsilon > 0$ we may truncate the distribution and examine only the portion that is within $N^\epsilon$ standard deviations of the mean.
+Instead of considering the entire binomial distribution, for any $\epsilon > 0$ we show that we may truncate the distribution and examine only the portion that is within $N^\epsilon$ standard deviations of the mean.
 Recall that we are only considering the right half of the binomial as well.

 For $\epsilon>0$, Chebyshev's Inequality\footnote{While we could get better bounds by appealing to the Central Limit Theorem, Chebyshev's Inequality suffices.} gives that the proportion of the density that is beyond $N^\epsilon$ standard deviations of the mean is \bea {\rm Prob}\left(\left |x-\frac{N}{2} \right |\ge N^\epsilon N^{1/2}/2\right)\ \le \ \frac{1}{N^{2\epsilon}}. \eea As $N$ tends to infinity this probability becomes negligible, and thus we are justified in only considering the portion of the binomial from $\frac{N}{2}- N^{\frac{1}{2} + \epsilon}$ to $\frac{N}{2}+ N^{\frac{1}{2} + \epsilon}$.
 Thus $\ell$ ranges from $-N^{\frac{1}{2}-\delta+\epsilon}$ to $N^{\frac{1}{2}-\delta+\epsilon}$.